Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Bitcoin Order Book and Network Data

-We gather orderbook information from the public application programming interfaces (APIs) of the 16 largest cryptocurrency exchanges that feature BTC versus USD trading.\footnote{Some exchanges do not feature fiat currencies.
-However, they allow trading BTC against Tether, a token that is backed by one USD for each token and trading close to par with USD.} We retrieve all open buy and sell orders for the first 25 levels on a minute interval from January 1, 2018, to October 31, 2019.
-The granularity of our data yields detailed information on orderbook depth.\footnote{To the best of our knowledge, none of these exchanges offers the opportunity to place hidden orders.
-Our data set thus reflects a real-time image of the available liquidity on each exchange.}
+We gather order book information from the application programming interfaces (APIs) of the 16 largest CEXes in terms of trading volume in January 2018 that feature BTC versus US Dollar.
+We retrieve all open buy and sell limit orders for the first 25 order book levels on a minute interval from January 1, 2018, to October 31, 2019.

-Table~\ref{tab:descriptives_orderbook} gives the corresponding exchanges and provides summary statistics of the underlying orderbook data of our sample period.
+Table~\ref{tab:descriptives_orderbook} gives the corresponding exchanges and provides summary statistics of our sample period's underlying order book data.
 We observe a strong heterogeneity of exchange-specific liquidity.
-For instance, whereas investors could have traded BTC versus USD at \textit{Coinbase Pro} with an average spread of 0.45 USD, the average quoted spread at \textit{Gatecoin} has been about 337 USD since January 2018.
-For most exchanges, however, the relative bid-ask spreads are comparable to those from equity markets such as Nasdaq or NYSE, where relative spreads range from 5 basis points (bp) for large firms to 38 bp for small firms \citep[e.g.,][]{Brogaard.2014}.
+For instance, whereas investors could have traded BTC versus US Dollar at \emph{Coinbase Pro} with an average spread of 0.45~USD, the average quoted spread at \emph{Gatecoin} has been about 337~USD.
+For most exchanges, however, the relative bid-ask spreads are comparable to those from equity exchanges such as NASDAQ or NYSE, where relative spreads range from 5 basis points (bp) for large firms to 38 bp for small firms \citep[e.g.,][]{Brogaard.2014}.